nchanged/ts-universal/README.md

 ## How it works

 *tsUniversal* works with AMD typescript importer.
-But instead of having AMD, tsUniversal creates a tiny works that does magic!
+But instead of having AMD, tsUniversal creates a tiny header that does magic!

 ## Try it now!